‘Southern Charm’ Stars, What Are Their Real Ages?

-In the entertainment industry, it’s not unusual for people to fib a bit about their ages, and the Bravo show Southern Charm has made a big deal about the male leads being “Peter Pans” and only dating college aged women.
+In the entertainment industry, it’s not unusual for people to fib a bit about their ages, and the Bravo show Southern Charm has made a big deal about the male leads being “Peter Pans” and only dating college-aged women.
 But how old are the members of the Southern Charm cast?
 A lot has been made especially over the difference in age of former couple Thomas Ravenel and Kathryn Dennis, but what is their real age difference?

 At the time that Southern Charm‘s Whitney Sudler-Smith, along with his partner and fellow executive producer, Bryan Kestner put together a pitch to do a show called Southern Gentlemen, the ages of the “Gentlemen” were fudged, says the Inquisitr.
-But Bravo wasn’t interested about a series of entitled men on the prowl for younger women, as the Bravo demographic is a larger percentage of females, 18-45.
+However, Bravo wasn’t interested in a series of entitled men on the prowl for younger women, as the Bravo demographic is a larger percentage of females, 18-45.
 So Bravo suggested that they add some women in that are on equal footing, and it became Southern Charm.

 Southern Charm: Cameran Eubanks Celebrates Birthday with Co-Stars; Kathryn Dennis Enjoys Event with Thomas Ravenel https://t.co/Z2hOBjnCh0